 In this Part —

-“prescribed condition of health” means such disease processes and physical or functional abnormalities as are prescribed as conditions of health to which this Part applies, but does not include any infectious disease.
+prescribed condition of health means such disease processes and physical or functional abnormalities as are prescribed as conditions of health to which this Part applies, but does not include any infectious disease.

 [Section 289B inserted by No. 21 of 1957 s.
 11]